d3x0r/STFRPhysics/AI/Revised/HPF_recovery_of_physical_constants.md

 A pure ratio of lengths: the natural length unit of the medium to the closure length of the excitation.

+That is the core structural claim of this subsection.
+Once closure is written in medium variables, the units of $h$ no longer look exceptional.
+They read as exactly what one would expect from a completed action cycle carried by a length-bearing storage medium.

 ---

 ### 3.2 Derivation of $h$ from LC closure

+The previous subsection gives the qualitative closure picture.
+This subsection states the more concrete audit: what numerical combination of vacuum storage and support geometry reproduces the observed scale of $h$?

 $h$ emerges from the requirement that a sustained localized LC excitation must leave zero net residue in the infinite homogeneous vacuum after one complete cycle.